WangLeto/git-push-reminder/README.md

-# git-reminder
+# git-push-reminder

+If there is un-pushed git commit, it will notify you.

 Only for mac now.

-If there is un-pushed git commit, it will notify you.